edwardoughton/india5g/README.md

 [![Build Status](https://travis-ci.com/edwardoughton/india5g.svg?branch=master)](https://travis-ci.com/edwardoughton/india5g)
 [![Coverage Status](https://coveralls.io/repos/github/edwardoughton/India5G/badge.svg)](https://coveralls.io/github/edwardoughton/India5G?branch=master)

-This codebase is an adaptation of the Python Telecommunication Assessment Library (pytal) applied to India.
-The repo enables 5G strategies to be tested with the ultimate aim of helping to connect more people to a faster internet.
+This codebase enables 5G strategies to be tested with the ultimate aim of helping to connect more people to a faster internet, as applied here for India.

 Importantly, we provide all data inputs and code so that the results can be reproduced.
 Both unit tests and integration tests are provided for the codebase to ensure reliability.